AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir_contracts.md

 ## Next Steps

-You can learn more about writing contracts from the [Contracts section](../contracts/main.md).
-Consider going through the [token contract tutorial](./token_contract_tutorial.md) for a deep dive on writing more advanced Aztec contracts and an introduction to some of the concepts that underpin the Aztec network architecture.
+- You can learn more about writing contracts from the [Contracts section](../contracts/main.md).
+- You can find more example Aztec contracts [here](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts/src/contracts).
+- Consider going through the [token contract tutorial](./token_contract_tutorial.md) for a deep dive on writing more advanced Aztec contracts and an introduction to some of the concepts that underpin the Aztec network architecture.

-After writing the contract, you have to compile it.
+- After writing the contract, you have to compile it.
 Details can be found [here](../contracts/compiling.md).

-After compiling, you can deploy your contract to the Aztec network.
+- After compiling, you can deploy your contract to the Aztec network.
 Relevant instructions and explanations can be found [here](../contracts/deploying.md).

-Thereafter, you can interact with the contracts similar to how it was shown in the the [Creating and submitting transactions section on the Sandbox page](./aztecjs.md#creating-and-submitting-transactions).
+- Thereafter, you can interact with the contracts similar to how it was shown in the the [Creating and submitting transactions section on the Sandbox page](./sandbox.md#creating-and-submitting-transactions).